hp4k1h5/agora/README.md

     See **[config.json](#config\.json)** for configuration tips and example configs.

-3) If you installed globally, you should be able to use the shell alias `iexcli` from anywhere.
+3) If you installed globally, you should be able to use the shell alias `agora` from anywhere.
 If you encounter problems are want a more comprehensive tutorial, please see [tutorial](docs/TUTORIAL.md).

 #### optional